NathiiiWorlddd7/RodneyPortfolio/README.md

 - AI engineering and ML/Deep Learning projects
 - Technical details and case studies
 - Contact info and professional links

-It’s your chance to see exactly what I’ve done — not what I *say* I can do.

 ---

 ## 🚀 Features